jmetzger/training-git-gui/tortoisegit/logs-for-file.md

-# Show logs only for a specic file
+# Show logs only for a specific file

 ## What does it ?